Arms Control Arrangements under the Aegis of the OSCE: Is There a Better Way to Handle Compliance?

 · If conventional arms control works best in an environment, which is neither characterized by animosity nor by full mutual trust, the current European situation is favorable to it.
 In the case of the former, arms control is impossible; in the case of the latter, it is not necessary.
 However, as the European conventional arms control arrangements agreed between 1990 and 1994 have demonstrated, the relationships must be closer to mutual trust than to limited animosity if success is to be achieved.
 This requires a further qualification of the previous assumption.

-· Conventional arms control and confidence- and-security-building measures (CSBMs) have been separated from and contrasted with each other by the participating states of the Organization for Cooperation and Security in Europe (OSCE).
+· Conventional arms control and confidence- and security-building measures (CSBMs) have been separated from and contrasted with each other by the participating states of the Organization for Security and Cooperation in Europe (OSCE).
 This is contrary to common sense and the observation of analysts who prefer to differentiate between structural and operational arms control.

 · Since the fundamental rearrangement of the geopolitical landscape and power relations in Europe, associated with the end of the Cold War and the subsequent winding up of the Warsaw Treaty and the enlargement of NATO, no adaptation has taken place in European (Euro-Atlantic) arms control that is in force.